Grantees

 www.pillsburyhouseandtheatre.org

-Pillsbury House + Theatre creates transformational arts experiences, including performances, youth education and community arts programming.
-This year’s grant is in support of the mainstage production of Christopher Chen’s PASSAGE, a co-production with Exposed Brick Theatre.
+Pillsbury House + Theatre creates transformational arts experiences, including Mainstage performances, artist residencies, Breaking Ice diversity, equity and inclusion program, and youth and community arts education.
+This year’s grant is in support of general operations.

 Schubert Club SCMixAria-28The Schubert Club